 Elastik Beanstalk doesn't support Linux for .NET and you cannot use the free plan with it either.

-AWS is the trusty old horse that has been on the market for a long time and has a lot of documentation and easy to find helpful resources as well.
-You can’t go wrong with AWS because they also have so much to offer competitive prices but they have a lot of switches which requires you to spend more time to learn it all.
-It felt too clunky for me but there are solutions which can automate a lot like Ansible or Terraform so you wouldn’t have to touch the GUI.
+AWS is the trusty old horse that has been on the market for a long time and has a lot of documentation and easy-to-find helpful resources as well.
+You can't go wrong with AWS because they also have so much to offer competitive prices but they have a lot of switches which requires you to spend more time to learn it all.
+It felt too clunky for me but there are solutions that can automate a lot like Ansible or Terraform so you wouldn't have to touch the GUI.

 Azure by Microsoft is a cloud computing service through Microsoft-managed data-centers.
 It launched in winter of 2010 and it currently has over 600 services.

 App Service App Service is a PaaS solution by Azure that is fully managed.
 Being a Microsoft product, it has first-class support for .NET core.